johann-solo/om-go/site/content/blog/2017-01-10-bake-buljol.md

 date: "2017-01-10 7:30:35 -0400"
 author: Joanne
 permalink: bake-buljol
-image: JAN2017/bake_buljol_1.jpg
+thumbnail: /img/JAN2017/bake_buljol_1.jpg
-categories: blog
+categories: breakfast
-tags:
+tags: ["Caribbean", "seafood"]
-  - food
-excerpt: "<p>A classic Caribbean breakfast with salt fish and coconut bread</p>"
+excerpt: A classic Caribbean breakfast with salt fish and coconut bread
 ---

 I think the first time I had buljol it was either with Crix crackers as a little snack/appetiser or with warm hops.
 Can't quite remember but the buljol love started from then.
 What is buljol?
 Well it's like a salted fish salsa &mdash; almost.
 It can be served warm as the recipe below describes or you can chop everything much finer and serve it cold as well (and serve it almost like a chip and salsa style) after the salted fish has cooled.
 I have had it both ways and I love it either way.